idea2app/MobX-RESTful-migrator/README.md

 ### Custom Event Handling

-Implement your own event bus for custom logging and monitoring:
+Implement your own Event Bus for custom logging and monitoring:

 ```typescript
 import { MigrationEventBus, MigrationProgress } from 'mobx-restful-migrator';